SAP-archive/teched2021-developer-keynote/drafts/CLI_power/blogposts/1-bgu-btp-guid-mechanism.md

 directory        e57c5b13-9480-4a68-9c04-a603d7a017a9   techedhouse     af39080b-...
 ```

 Right, so what is the second line doing?
-From a high level, it's looking for lines in this output starting with either "subaccount" or "directory", grabbing the GUID and the display name on the line that's found, and assigning them to two variables, `subtype` and `guid` respectively:
+From a high level, it's looking for lines in this output starting with either "subaccount" or "directory", grabbing the GUID and resource type on the line that's found, and assigning them to two variables, `subtype` and `guid` respectively:

 ```bash
 read -r subtype guid <<< "$(grep -P -o "^(subaccount|directory)\s+(\S+)(?=\s+$displayname)" <<< "$hierarchy")"